 We are interested in developing qualitative prototypical buildings, which are sustainable, economically viable, and positively impact their inhabitant’s lives through considered design and accessible adaptability.
 We develop building typologies which touch lightly on the ground.
 In a climate in which warranties dictate design, and the nature of construction contracts limit quality, Material Cultures seeks to redistribute the priorities of the construction process in favour of design and sustainability.

 Summer Islam AADipl (hons) ARB is a founding Director of Material Cultures.
-She has extensive experience of leading prominent cultural and community projects from inception to completion.
 Her work is focussed on the holistic integration of construction technologies and design.
 Summer co-runs 'Construction in Detail' in the Spatial Studies department at the University of the Arts London.
 Summer has taught at the Bartlett, University College London, the London Metropolitan University, the Architectural Association and the University of Cambridge.
 She was previously an associate at award-winning design practice 6a architects in London.
 Summer co-founded architecture and design practice Studio Abroad with George Massoud in 2014.

 Paloma Gormley MA (Cantab) is a founding Director of Material Cultures.
 She is an internationally acclaimed designer responsible for a series celebrated architectural and urban projects.
 Her work is rooted in a creative pragmatism whilst drawing on new technologies and the integration of new materials.
 Paloma co-runs 'Construction in Detail' in the Spatial Studies department at the University of the Arts London and has previously taught at the Bartlett, University College London and the London Metropolitan University.
 She founded Practice Architecture with Lettice Drake in 2009, through which she has completed a number of critically acclaimed arts and cultural projects, including the theatre at the Yard, a performance space for Bold Tendencies. and The Peckham Hotel.